Mental health assessment for young children

 Apple Health DC:0-5™ Crosswalk

-The Apple Health DC:0-5™ Crosswalk is a reference tool that helps Apple Health providers ‘crosswalk’ DC:0-5™ diagnoses to associated ICD-10 diagnostic codes, which are required for Apple Health billing purposes.
-The crosswalk is informed by community feedback and grounded in infant-early childhood mental health research.
-It is updated on an annual basis, and the most recent version became effective on January 1, 2024.
+The Apple Health DC:0-5™ Crosswalk is a tool that helps Apple Health providers ‘crosswalk’ DC:0-5™ diagnoses to associated ICD-10 diagnostic codes, which are required for Apple Health billing purposes.
+The Crosswalk is informed by community feedback and grounded in infant-early childhood mental health research.
+HCA updates the Crosswalk every year, and the current version became effective on January 1, 2025.

 Why is a DC:0-5™ crosswalk needed?